jedi4ever/patrickdebois-research/agents.md

 Enable Next-Gen Large Language Model Application : https://microsoft.github.io/autogen/
 - MultiAgentSystems, AI Self-Modification and Self-Replication: A Future Perspective : https://huggingface.co/MultiAgentSystems
+- Ix , Autonomous GPT-4 agent platform: https://github.com/kreneskyp/ix
+- Agentverse: My Agents , Fetch.ai : https://fetch.ai/docs/concepts/agent-services/agent-hosting
+-  Promptly / LLMStack is a no-code platform for building generative AI Agents, workflows, chatbots and connecting them to your data and business processes: https://llmstack.ai/docs/
+- The official website for Auto-GPT.
+Explore the new frontier of autonomous AI and try the fastest growing open source project in the history of GitHub for yourself. - https://news.agpt.co/

 - Herd, a group of llamas: Mixture of Expert (MoE) techniques for enhancing LLM performance through expert-driven prompt mapping and adapter combination: https://github.com/alexrs/herd
+- A Survey on LLM-based Autonomous Agents: https://github.com/Paitesanshi/LLM-Agent-Survey

+## Autogen
+- Use AutoGen for Local LLMs:  https://microsoft.github.io/autogen/blog/2023/07/14/Local-LLMs/

+## Gpts
+- This is an open source effort to create a similar experience to OpenAI's GPTs and Assistants API, It builds upon LangChain, LangServe and LangSmith.: https://github.com/langchain-ai/opengpts
+- Top ranked OpenAI GPTs: https://github.com/AgentOps-AI/BestGPTs/

 ## Use cases